fossasia/susi_server/README.rst

 --------------------------------------------------

 This project is considered a community work.
 The development crew consists of you too.
-I am very thankful for pull request.
+We are very thankful for the pull request.
 So if you discovered that something can be enhanced, please do it yourself and make a pull request.
 If you find a bug, please try to fix it.
-If you report a bug to me I will possibly consider it but at the very end of a giant, always growing heap of work.
+If you report a bug to us, We will possibly consider it but at the very end of a giant, always growing heap of work.
 The best chance for you to get things done is to try it yourself.
 Our `issue tracker is here <https://github.com/fossasia/susi_server/issues>`__.